-This image shows the small piriformis muscle in purple, located behind the gluteus maximus muscle, shown here in pink.
-The piriformis muscle connects the upper surface of the femur to the lower spine, and it turns the leg and foot outward.
+Your piriformis muscle (pictured above in purple) is located behind your gluteus maximus muscle (displayed in pink).
+Your piriformis muscle runs from the upper surface of your femur to your lower spine, and it helps you turn your leg and foot outward.

-The sciatic nerve runs underneath or through the piriformis muscle.
+Your large sciatic nerve runs underneath or through your piriformis muscle.

-Below is an expanded view of the piriformis muscle and the sciatic nerve (in yellow), showing how closely they are situated to each other.
+Below is an expanded view of the piriformis muscle and sciatic nerve (pictured in yellow), and you can clearly see how closely they are situated to each other.

-This syndrome has symptoms similar to sciatica.
-Unlike sciatica, however, piriformis syndrome is not caused by a spinal problem.
+The symptoms of piriformis syndrome are similar to sciatica.
+But unlike sciatica, piriformis syndrome is not caused by a spinal problem.

 See Sciatica Causes

-The piriformis muscle can tighten, swell, or spasm as a result of overuse, injury, or strain.
+Your piriformis muscle can tighten, swell, or spasm as a result of either overuse, injury, or strain.

-Tenderness and pain in the buttocks area that is accompanied by sciatica-like pain, numbness, and weakness that runs down the back of the thigh, calf, and foot are symptoms of piriformis syndrome.
-Pain from piriformis syndrome is often worse when walking up stairs, after sitting, or while walking or running.
+Tenderness and pain in your buttocks area that is also accompanied by sciatica-like pain, numbness, and weakness that runs down your leg are common symptoms of piriformis syndrome.
+These symptoms are often worse when climbing stairs, after sitting for an extended period of time, or while walking or running.

-Treatment options for piriformis syndrome include heat and ice therapy, medications, injections, and electrotherapy.
-For a full description of these treatment options, see Piriformis Syndrome Treatment.
+Treatment options for piriformis syndrome include heat and ice therapy, non-steroidal anti-inflammatory drugs (NSAID's), injections, and electrotherapy.